Ivan Chiriaev

-Ivan Chiriaev (born August 25, 1984 in Saint Petersburg, Russian Soviet Federative Socialist Republic, USSR) is a Russian basketball player.
+Ivan Chiriaev (born August 25, 1984 in Saint Petersburg, Russian Soviet Federative Socialist Republic, USSR) is a former Russian basketball player.

 Amateur career

 Chiriaev had a lot of hype surrounding him going into the 2004 NBA draft, but was not drafted.
 Chiriaev played high school basketball at St. Thomas Aquinas in Oakville, Ontario, Canada.
-He signed with Iowa State University in the US.
+He signed a letter-of-intent with Iowa State University in the US but did not attend.

 Pro career

 Chiriaev was a bench player for Dynamo Moscow in the 2004–05 and 2005–06 seasons.
 He played the 2006–07 season for MyGuide Amsterdam.